 - 3-bed: €650 to €850

-Watch out for: Slightly further from the Gibraltar border crossing (about 20 minutes walk).
-Limited parking in the older streets.
+Watch out for: Slightly further from the Gibraltar border crossing (around 20 minutes on foot).
+Older streets have limited parking.

 Santa Margarita

-Santa Margarita is a residential neighbourhood north of the centre.
-It was developed mainly in the 1980s and 1990s and has a more suburban feel with wider streets, small plazas, and local schools.
+Santa Margarita is a residential neighbourhood north of the centre, developed mainly in the 1980s and 1990s.
+It has a more suburban character with wider streets, small plazas, and local schools, and blends into the El Zabal-Santa Margarita district towards the outskirts.
 The area is popular with families and longer-term residents.

 - 1-bed: €400 to €500